orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/catalogs.md

 - `name` (String) The name of the catalog.
 Ensure that one and only one attribute from this collection is set : `name`, `id`.
 - `number_of_media` (Number) The number of media in the catalog.
 - `owner_name` (String) The owner name of the catalog.
 - `preserve_identity_information` (Boolean) Include BIOS UUIDs and MAC addresses in the downloaded OVF package.
-Preserving the identity information limits the portability of the package and you should use it only when necessary.
+Keep in mind that preserving this identity information reduces the package's portability, so only include it when necessary.